How do 529 plan enrollment-based portfolio glide paths work?

 While the role target-date funds play in retirement plans has become prominent since the Pension of Protection Act of 2006, the target-date fund remains one of the best-kept secrets in the world of education savings 529 plans, which are exempt from income tax under Section 529 of the tax code if the money is used for qualified education expenses.
 While the investment horizon may only span one or two decades, rather than six or seven, the basic concept is the same: Choose the fund with a target date that most closely corresponds to the year you expect to start paying tuition.

 The glide path represents the DNA of any target-date fund

 Perhaps the most distinguishing feature of any target-date fund—be it one geared for retirement saving or education savings—is its glide path design, representing the predetermined asset allocation adjustments to balance growth potential with risk management as the beneficiary ages.
 Enrollment-based portfolios typically keep the vast majority of assets invested in stocks during the early stages of the beneficiary’s life, when the first tuition payment is still years away.

 What’s the rationale for this relatively high equity exposure?
 On average, stocks have historically generated higher investment returns than bonds over extended time periods, albeit with more risk.

-Whether it’s for grade school, vocational school, college, or postgraduate study, the key to a successful education saving strategy is to start putting money aside early and to continue doing so regularly—and to make sure your portfolio maintains an age-appropriate asset allocation at each phase of the investment horizon.
+Whether it’s for grade school, vocational school, undergraduate, or postgraduate study, the key to a successful education saving strategy is to start putting money aside early and to continue doing so regularly—and to make sure your portfolio maintains an age-appropriate asset allocation at each phase of the investment horizon.
 Enrollment-based target-date fund glide paths can help investors stay on track no matter what economic headlines the next news cycle may bring.